bstadick/MauiNUnitRunner/README.md

 ## Examples

-Example test runner projects can be found in the `./src/MauiNUnitRunner.Examples/MauiNUnitRunner.Examples.sln` solution folder.
-The examples require that the `MauiNUnitRunner.sln` is first built in **Release**.
+Example test runner projects can be found in the `./src/MauiNUnitRunner.Examples` project folders.
+The examples consist of an example test runner app and an separate test sub-assembly to include in the test runner app.
+The examples can be built from the project's solution using the **Example** configuration.

 ## Future Enhancements